Are motorhomes easy to drive?

 We are flexible about collection days.
 It’s your holiday so we’ll work with you.
 Please let us know when you wish to go, as long as it fits in with other hires, you should be able to collect your motorhome at a time that suits you.
 LandCruise is open most bank holidays.
-Standard collection times are 14:00 for two week hires and 15:00 for one week hires.
+Standard collection times are 14:00 for two-week hires and 15:00 for one-week hires.
 All motorhomes need to be back by 10:00 so that we can clean, service and repair the motorhome as necessary before the next hire goes out that afternoon.

 When do I have to return the motorhome?

-Standard return time is 10:00 am.
+The standard return time is 10:00 am.
 When you make your booking, we will discuss a return time.
 If you are going to be late for any reason, please let us know as soon as possible.
 The hire insurance covers you until the agreed time, so if you are late and don’t inform us, you will be committing an offence.
 We may also charge you for being later than the agreed time.

 Will the motorhome be warm enough to use in the winter?

-Our motorhomes are fully winterised which means they can be used for year round use.
+Our motorhomes are fully winterised which means they can be used for year-round use.
 As well as the usual facilities like hot and cold running water and gas central heating, they have high levels of insulation in the floor, walls and ceiling.
 Both the fresh water and waste water tanks are internal to minimise the risk of freezing.
 Some of our motorhomes have a ‘garage’ storage area inside – perfect for drying off damp clothes at the end of the day.

 Can I smoke in the Motorhome?

-Sorry, but we have a strict no smoking policy in our motorhomes.
+Sorry, but we have a strict no-smoking policy in our motorhomes.

 What if we have a problem while we are away?

-In the unlikely event that you experience a breakdown, our motorhomes have the benefit of Breakdown Cover.
+In the unlikely event that you experience a breakdown, our motorhomes have the benefit of RAC Breakdown Cover.